Savjee/savjee.be/src/site/posts/2019/2019-07-07-Home-Energy-Monitor-ESP32-CT-Sensor-Emonlib.md

 What do you think about this project?
 Would you like to see more DIY projects?
 Let me know!

 [Also check out the improved Home Energy Monitor V2.]({% link collections.posts, '2020-02-11-home-energy-monitor-v2' %})

-## FAQ
-### Can I monitor whole-home electricity with one CT sensor?
-Yes, if you clamp the CT sensor over your main supply wire, you can estimate total consumption for the home.

-### Do I need EmonLib with ESP32 CT sensors?
-EmonLib is a practical option because it helps convert the AC waveform sampled by the ADC into usable current values.

 ## Downloads